adbar/courlan/README.rst

 This effort is part of methods to derive information from web documents in order to build `text databases for research <https://www.dwds.de/d/k-web>`_ (chiefly linguistic analysis and natural language processing).
 Extracting and pre-processing web texts to the exacting standards of scientific research presents a substantial challenge for those who conduct such research.
 Web corpus construction involves numerous design decisions, and this software package can help facilitate text data collection and enhance corpus quality.

-- Barbaresi, A. `Trafilatura: A Web Scraping Library and Command-Line Tool for Text Discovery and Extraction <https://aclanthology.org/2021.acl-demo.15/>`_, Proceedings of ACL/IJCNLP 2021: System Demonstrations, 2021, p.
-122-131.
+- Barbaresi, A. "`Trafilatura: A Web Scraping Library and Command-Line Tool for Text Discovery and Extraction <https://aclanthology.org/2021.acl-demo.15/>`_." *Proceedings of ACL/IJCNLP 2021: System Demonstrations*, 2021, pp. 122-131.
-- Barbaresi, A. "`Generic Web Content Extraction with Open-Source Software <https://konvens.org/proceedings/2019/papers/kaleidoskop/camera_ready_barbaresi.pdf>`_", Proceedings of KONVENS 2019, Kaleidoscope Abstracts, 2019.
+- Barbaresi, A. "`Generic Web Content Extraction with Open-Source Software <https://konvens.org/proceedings/2019/papers/kaleidoskop/camera_ready_barbaresi.pdf>`_." *Proceedings of the 15th Conference on Natural Language Processing (KONVENS 2019)*, 2019, pp. 267-268.

 Contact: see `homepage <https://adrien.barbaresi.eu/>`_ or `GitHub <https://github.com/adbar>`_.